vprusso/toqito/docs/tutorials.superdense_coding.rst

        print("Initial Bell state (|Φ⁺⟩):\n", bell_state)

 2. Alice holds two classical bits (:math:`a` and :math:`b`) that she wants to send.
-   Depending on their values she applies one of four *Pauli Gates* to her qubit:
+   Depending on the values of her classical bits, she applies one of the four *Pauli Gates* to her qubit for encoding:

 .. raw:: html